ambianic/peerfetch/README.md

-:warning: :construction: **MIGRATING CODE TO THIS REPO IN PROGRESS** :construction: :warning:

-The `peerfetch` library has been used as integral part of [`ambianic-ui`](https://github.com/ambianic/ambianic-ui/blob/master/src/remote/peer-fetch.js) and [ambianic-edge](https://github.com/ambianic/peerjs-python/blob/master/src/peerjs/ext/http_proxy.py) since 2019.
-It has reached a reasonable state of stability that we consider ready for a standalone package.
-We are in the process of extracting and migrating its code to this repo with the intention of packaging and releasing it independently.
-You can watch this repo for release notifications.

 # peerfetch

 Peer-to-peer HTTP over WebRTC.
 Implements [HTML5 fetch()](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) over WebRTC DataChannel.
 Allows direct secure access from a web browser to edge devices (IoT or servers) hidden behind a firewall.